How to Use the Navitime App to Plan Your Bullet Train Trips

 Now choose a rough time – if you don’t know for sure, just decide if you think you’ll want to travel morning or afternoon and pick a sensible hour to use as a starting point.

-6. Lastly, there’s a box that says Tourist Pass.
-This lets you select any kind of Rail Pass you might be trying to use which means that the app will pick the trains you can travel on.
+There’s a box that says Tourist Pass.
+This lets you select any kind of Rail Pass you might be trying to use which means that the app will prioritize the trains you can travel on that include that pass – or show you any sectors that aren’t included.

 Filtering Your Results

-By default Navitime will show ALL the ways you get to your destination and depending where you’re going that might include planes.
+By default, Navitime will show ALL the ways you get to your destination, and depending on where you’re going that might include planes or cars.

 To stop these coming up, click the dots and lines icon next to the Tourist Pass box.